damianoazzolini/take/README.md

 Assuming you have a file where the line contains results separated by spaces and you want to pick the second element of each line and sum all: `take -f f.txt -c "line(L), split_select(L,space,1,L1), println(L1)" -a sum -so`

+## To Implement
+- allow strings as arguments (requires modifying the parser) to do something like startswith(L,"A") to check whether L starts with a capital A (otherwise A is treated as a variable)
+- negation

 <!--
+Example command:  uv run take -f f.txt -c "line(L), split_select(L,space,4,L1), split_select(L,space,5,L2), print(L1),println(L2)"

 I can escape startswith by doing